Glen Barker

-Glen F. Barker (born May 10, 1971, in Albany, New York) is a former outfielder in Major League Baseball (MLB) who played three seasons for the Houston Astros.
+Glen F. Barker (born May 10, 1971) is an American former outfielder in Major League Baseball (MLB) who played three seasons for the Houston Astros.
 He was a leadoff hitter who was known for his defensive skills and was used mainly as a pinch runner.
 He has the rare distinction of having more major league career runs scored (53) than hits (38).
 Barker is also one of only seven players to have had more career games appearances than plate appearances.
 He currently serves as a scout for the Astros.